 Its menu features all the things that made Fonda so successful, with fusion burritos, iced Horchata and $10 Paloma cocktails, only this time you can enjoy it all as they would in Mexico: preferably wearing a sombrero to escape the merciless Melbourne summer sun.

-They’ve decided to go for a garden-inspired fit out that plays host to menu of old-world cocktails and bar snacks.
+They’ve decided to go for a garden-inspired fit-out that plays host to a menu of old-world cocktails and bar snacks.
 Plus, you can add a movie to your evening’s itinerary should the mood strike.

 Naked In The Sky